dafny-lang/dafny/docs/OnlineTutorial/Sets.md

 }
 ```

-To reason about general, non-identity functions in set comprehensions, Dafny may need some help.
+When `f` is supplied and is non-trivial, Dafny may need some help.
+For example, the
-For example, the following is true, but Dafny cannot prove it:
+following is true, but Dafny cannot prove it directly:

 <!-- %check-verify Sets.1.expect -->
 ```dafny